Rosita Sokou

 Rosita Sokou (Ζωή Μαρία (Ροζίτα) Σώκου, Zoi Maria (Rozita) Sokou; 9 September 1923 – 14 December 2021) was a Greek journalist, author, playwright and translator.

-Sokou was one of the first women journalists in Greece and started her career as a film critic in 1946.
+Sokou started her career as a film critic in 1946 and became one of the first women journalists in Greece.
 She moved to Rome, Italy after marrying an Italian journalist and author, Manlio Maradei.
 Having difficulty adjusting to life and career in Italy, she moved back to Greece with her daughter to resume her work.
-From 1977–1983 she became a celebrity as part of a panel in the TV Show Na I Efkeria.
-In 1992–1993 she went on to host her own TV show at New Channel called Visitors at Night.
+From 1977 to 1983 she became a celebrity as part of a panel in the TV show Na I Efkeria.
+In 1992–1993 she went on to host her own TV show on New Channel called Visitors at Night.

 She translated work for many authors.
-She was also very involved with theatre and wrote plays, adaptations and more.
+She was also very involved with theatre, and wrote plays, adaptations and more.
 She also wrote books, and won awards from the French government and from Greece for her Greek journalism.

-Early life and studies
+Early life and education

 Her father, Georgios Sokos, was a journalist, editor and playwright from Aitoliko who died at the age of 44, just before World War II.
 Her mother Titika Michailidou came from Smyrna.
-Sokou was born in Plaka, Athens, Greece, on 9 September 1923, growing up in Psychiko.
+Sokou was born in Plaka, Athens, Greece, on 9 September 1923, and grew up in Psychiko.
 Her maternal grandfather, Fotis Michailidis, was a cinema and theatre fan and made her see all films and plays available every week, and Rosita started writing reviews of what she saw while in high school.
-Fotis Michailidis was also the co-founder of Greek pasta manufacturer MISKO in 1927.
+Michailidis was also the co-founder of Greek pasta manufacturer MISKO in 1927.

 Rosita Sokou graduated from the Arsakeio School in Psychiko.
-During the war and the Axis occupation she perfected her French at the Institut Français under Roger Milliex and English at the British Council (Cambridge Diploma of English Studies).
-She attended the State School of Fine Arts which she left to study with painter Yannis Tsarouchis – who later discouraged her from becoming a painter – and also attended the Vassilis Rotas Drama School for the purpose of general knowledge, while working from a tender age as a translator and a foreign language teacher.
+During the war and the Axis occupation, she perfected her French at the Institut Français under Roger Milliex and English at the British Council (Cambridge Diploma of English Studies).
+She attended the State School of Fine Arts, which she left to study with painter Yannis Tsarouchis, who later discouraged her from becoming a painter.
+She attended the Vassilis Rotas Drama School for the purpose of general knowledge, while working as a translator and a foreign language teacher.
 After the end of the Axis occupation and the Civil War, in 1947, she attended a summer course on 20th century literature at Lady Margaret Hall College of the University of Oxford.